-Prior to the engagement of Englander Knabe & Allen (EKA), the Association of Deputy District Attorneys (ADDA) was a small, inwardly focused organization which spent virtually all of its energy on labor battles with DA management.
+Prior to the engagement of EKA, the Association of Deputy District Attorneys (ADDA) was a small, inwardly focused organization which spent virtually all of its energy on labor battles with DA management.

 That ADDA no longer exists.
 In 2015, new leadership decided best representation for members required not just labor representation, but a voice in the public debate over the future of the criminal justice system.
 The ADDA hired EKA to help craft this new direction and working together with EKA a dramatic makeover occurred.
 Today’s ADDA is a robust, energetic and influential force that’s committed both to promoting the interests of its membership and to effecting meaningful change in the pursuit of justice and public safety.

 In addition to growing its membership, the ADDA has become one of the preeminent voices in California for public safety and victims’ rights.
 Along the way, they have become the credible voice which has shed light on aspects of recent public safety “reforms” “which their proponents would rather remain in the dark.

 The primary platform has been their popular blog, which has put the ADDA on the political map.
 With the guidance from EKA, the ADDA has thrust important issues into the public consciousness, become a go-to organization for the media reporting on public safety matters, and their blogs are closely read by key decision makers throughout the state.